iskipu/forge-docu/docs/import-existing-project.md

 ### Optional: publishing your app

-You can also configure Forge to upload your release artifacts to a self-hosted release server such as [electron-release-server.md](config/publishers/electron-release-server.md "mention") or [nucleus.md](config/publishers/nucleus.md "mention"), or cloud storage providers such as [s3.md](config/publishers/s3.md "mention").
+You can also configure Forge to upload your release artifacts to a self-hosted release server such as [Electron Release Server](config/publishers/electron-release-server.md) or [Nucleus](config/publishers/nucleus.md), or cloud storage providers such as [S3](config/publishers/s3.md).

 For example, for the S3 Publisher: